Home / Kid's Health / COVID-19, flu or RSV? Know the difference

 COVID-19, flu or RSV?
 Know the difference

-COVID-19, influenza (flu) and respiratory syncytial virus (RSV) cases are being seen across the United States.
+Respiratory season is here, which means we will be seeing cases of COVID-19, influenza (flu) and respiratory syncytial virus (RSV) across the United States.

 They’re all highly-contagious respiratory infections caused by viruses.
 These infections typically affect the lungs, airways or throat.
 While they’re seen year-round, there’s often a significant increase during fall and winter when people tend to spend more time inside.
 This allows viruses to pass more easily between people.
 Dry, cold air allows viruses to survive longer and cause more illness.